Skip to content

 Image courtesy of Simon Howden / FreeDigitalPhotos.net

-One of my most fond memories of ‪#Paris‬ is running around the Musée du Louvre snapping photos with a friend (in front of all the famous paintings and exhibits) and then wandering into a lovely restaurant with a McDonald’s shake in my hand (all to drive our boss nuts, who was complaining about how tourists in Paris only went to the Louvre and ate at McDonald’s).
-Again, all I can ask is Why?
+One of my favourite memories of Paris is when my friend and I boldly ran around the Musée du Louvre, snapping pictures in front of all the famous paintings and exhibits.
+After that, we confidently walked into a lovely restaurant with a McDonald’s shake in hand, just to prove our boss wrong.
+He was complaining about how tourists in Paris only went to the Louvre and ate at McDonald’s, but we showed him that we were different.
+To this day, I still wonder why we didn’t do it sooner.

 Black Friday began at the start of November, but for those purists, the actual Black Friday is next Friday (the 27th of November).
 Traditionally that was the day that pushed stores “to the black” (or into a profitable stance), however, it is now yet another excuse to entice folks to spend money.